-Andrew Ward is an attorney with the Institute for Justice, where he protects economic liberty, private property, and free speech.
+Andrew Ward is a senior attorney with the Institute for Justice, where he protects economic liberty, private property, and free speech.
 He is a leader in IJ’s new Fresh Start practice, which challenges laws that unfairly prevent people with criminal records from earning an honest living.

 Andrew led IJ’s first Fresh Start case, a successful challenge to a Pennsylvania law that required would-be cosmetologists to prove that they were good people before they could work in skincare.
 The lawsuit helped inspire reform that eliminated vague “good moral character” requirements throughout the state.
 He also second chaired DeVillier v.
 Texas, the Supreme Court case establishing that Texans can bring Fifth Amendment Takings claims against the state.